 At the very least, it could cause a terrible case of diarrhea.

 For any larger injuries, always see your vet for advice and treatment options.

-Hopefully some of these tips will help your protect your dogs paw while out hitting the trails.
+Hopefully, some of these tips will help you protect your dog’s paw while out hitting the trails.